BlackRam-oss/ABFD-Writing/README.md

 If you want to help me in writing to create a new quest or modify it: create a new Issues [here](https://drincs-website.web.app/report).
 To then for writing I suggest to use [Microsoft Word online](https://www.microsoft.com/it-it/microsoft-365/free-office-online-for-the-web) (share me the lilnk of your work).

+I recommend writing in your native language if you are not fluent in English.
+We will translate it into the other languages.

 #### Legend from word file
 | Text Color | Type  | Description | Requirements |
 | ------------- | ------------- | ------------- | ------------- |